D-Girl (The Sopranos): Synopsis

 A.J. takes his mother's car without permission and damages it.
 When his parents rebuke him, he baffles them by stating that life is absurd and he does not wish to be confirmed because "God is dead."
 Tony consults Pussy, who is A.J.'s godfather and confirmation sponsor; Pussy says that at that age "they get broody."
 Tony consults Dr. Melfi, who explains that A.J. has discovered existentialism.
 A.J. consults his grandmother Livia, who tells him not to expect happiness and that everyone dies alone; "It's all a big nothing."

 Pussy is forced by the FBI to wear a wire at A.J.'s confirmation and the ensuing reception at the Soprano residence.
 During the reception, Tony discovers A.J. and two friends smoking marijuana in the garage.
 Pussy goes up to A.J.'s room, where he is sulking, and gently tells him that his father is a good man; A.J. is young and should enjoy life.
 He hugs him and sends him back down to the party, but Pussy himself goes into the bathroom and sobs.

 Adriana has inadvertently told Tony about Christopher's screenwriting.
 Christopher misses the confirmation ceremony and arrives late for the reception.
 Tony then tells him he has a choice: either follow his other interests (and never see Tony again) or give up his interests and completely commit himself to the family.
-Christopher goes out and thinks it over, then goes back inside to Tony and the mob.
+Christopher goes out and thinks it over, then goes back inside to the Soprano family.